tahakiziltepe/Django-Google-Gemini-Chatbot/README.md

 # Gemini with Prompt!

 Create your own chat environment and define a prompt!
 People can register on this site and chat with Gemini, influenced of course by the prompt you define!
 Be careful about that this project use multi-turn chat system.
-Therefore, make sure last message from 🤖🤖 Bot!
+Therefore, make sure last message from '🤖🤖 Bot'!
 (If not, you can delete your last message.)

 ## Features